Shubham-707/All-about-database-connection-to-atlas/README.md

+#All steps used are described below in detail.
 1. npm init -y
 2. npm i express mongoose dotenv
 3. express for creating server, mongoose for connecting to database, dotenv for hiding confidential info.'